chaimaabouhdid/itt_real/README.md

 ## Information about ITT

-ITT is a LMS Platform that allow you to check courses online, buy them and watch videos in "student mode".
+ITT is a LMS Platform that allow you to check courses online, and watch videos in "student mode".
 However, in "teacher mode", you can upload different courses by adding their name, description, image...etc

 ## Getting Started